IrulJJ2/ingestion-data/1_ingestion_python.md

     ```

 - Then, use the connection to load DataFrame to Postgresql with `to_sql` method.
 In the `to_sql` method, we specify data schema of DataFrame, so that the Postgresql will create table based on the defined schema in `dtype` argument.
+In the code below, we use the schema for [github dataset](./dataset/2017-10-02-1.json).

 ```
     def to_postgres(self, db_name: str, data: pd.DataFrame):